Tophhhhh/Tophhhhh/README.md

 # 💫 About Me:
-🔭 I’m currently working on discord bots and a own reminder<br>💬 Ask me about everything you like
+🔭 I’m currently working on a Discord bot and on a Reminder<br>💬 Ask me about everything you like

 # 💻 Tech Stack: